Juanelorganelo/shield-ts/README.md

 ```

 ## TODO
+- [ ] research and design an API for lighweight higher-kinded polymorphism in TypeScript

-- [ ] add standard schema compatibility
+- [ ] add a runtime type system with standard schema compatibility
-- [ ] rename `Variant.Record` to `Case` and `Variant.Tuple` to `Case.Tuple`
-- [ ] research linter rules feassability
+    - [ ] research a set-theoretic foundation for the runtime type system
-  - [ ] functions that use `throw` MUST have `never` in their return type
+    - [ ] research set-theoretic HKTs
-  - [ ] functions with `never` as their return type MUST throw or call a `throw`ing function.
-These can be added by adding the function name to a list and checking node names (I think)
+- [ ] revisit design for the API for ADTs
+- [x] research linter rules feasability
-  - [ ] tags for discriminated unions and branded types MUST match their constructor name
+  - [x] tags for discriminated unions and branded types MUST match their constructor name
     > NOTE: add option to allow for prepending the module name and/or literal prefixes e.g. org name
 - [ ] add linter configuration
   - [ ] custom rules
   - [ ] existing typescript rules
-  - [ ] research using eslint-plugin-functional
 - [ ] add tests
 - [ ] write real-world examples
 - [ ] write documentation